Food Protection Program

 Inspection Signs

-Color-coded signs posted in licensed food facilities provide the public health and safety status for the businesses.
+Color-coded signs posted in licensed food facilities provide the public health and safety status for the business.
 The sign color is based on the most recent inspection of the facility.

-Green Sign: All standard inspections have been conducted and the business has met the standards of Columbus Public Health.
+• Green Sign means all standard inspections have been conducted and the business has met Columbus Public Health standards.

-Yellow Sign: The businesses that are in the enforcement process due to uncorrected critical violations found during follow-up inspections.
+• Yellow Sign means the business is in the enforcement process due to uncorrected critical violations found during follow-up inspections.

 After School and Summer Meal Programs